callistusystan/Algorithms-and-Data-Structures/Notes/Game Theory.md

 #### Insights

  1. This is an impartial game.
 Thus, we can apply the Sprague Grundy theorem.
- 2. Each substring of x's is its own game.
-Similar to Nim, we can represent a game by the number of x's
+ 2. Each substring of x's is a game.
+We can use the **simultaneous games** concept to solve this problem
  3. A move will create more simultaneous games, which we can use the **XOR** technique to find the grundy number.
 	 - Example: xxxxx
 		 - ooxxx leads to game(0) and game(3)